night0wl/puppet-ssm/README.md

 ### Setup Requirements

-This module currently only works on Ubuntu Trusty.
-It probably also works on Ubuntu Precise, but is untested.
+This module currently only works on Ubuntu 14.04 (Trusty) and 12.04 (Precise).
+Pull requests for other distributions welcome.

 ## Usage